4 Things Businesses Need to Know About Facebook and Instagram Stories (With Setup Instructions!)

 Organic Stories are not the place for only posting photos of your inventory.
 Your followers know you what you sell, and while that’s important, they want to see the faces behind the business as well.

 3. How to Reach More Leads Through Story Advertising

 Posting organic content on Facebook and Instagram Stories is great for maintaining a good brand reputation among your current followers.
 But what about people who don’t follow you?
 How can you get potential leads to view your Story content?

 If you already advertise on Facebook, the answer to getting more leads through Stories may be a lot simpler than you think.

 Truth is, most of the ads your dealership is currently running on Facebook can be added to the Story placement with one simple click.

 Under the Stories section in the ad set level of your Ads Manager, select the Story placements you’d like to include in your ad targeting.

-Based on your targeting (either through Custom Audiences, Special Ad Audiences, interest-based targeting, or a combination of all three), Facebook will show your Story ad to people who might be qualified to see it with the word Sponsored in the top-left corner of the ad.
+Based on your targeting (either through Custom Audiences, Lookalike audiences, interest-based targeting, or a combination of all three), Facebook will show your Story ad to people who might be qualified to see it with the word Sponsored in the top-left corner of the ad.